Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 <figcaption><b>Figure 3</b>.
 Toggle switch circuit.</figcaption>
 </figure>

-**Q.4.a**  Describe the overall behavior of the system.
+**Q.4.a.**  Describe the overall behavior of the system.
 What are the inputs?
 What are the two states?
 How does the system state respond to the given inputs?

-**Q.4.b** Given the following toolkit, label the gene-regulatory network diagram with the corresponding part names.
-You should choose parts that can work together to achieve the overall system behavior you described in Q.4.a
-- What part did you assign to A?
-- What part did you assign to B?
-- What part did you assign to C?
-- What part did you assign to SM1?
-- What part did you assign to SM2?
+**Q.4.b.**  A toolkit of biological parts is shown below:

 <table>
   <tr>